-- teachers congratulate students;

-- teachers give students merits;

-- we give merits to students, either for consistent good work or behaviour, or to acknowledge outstanding effort or acts of kindness in school;

-- we reward 'houses' as a collective group at different times of the school year;

-- prizes at the end of the academic year;

-- commendations (including letter to parents);
+- teachers congratulate students; - teachers give students Dojo Points; - we give these points to students, either for consistent good work or behaviour, or to acknowledge outstanding effort or acts of kindness in school; - we reward 'houses' as a collective group at different times of the school year; - prizes at the end of the academic year; - commendations (including letter to parents); - and Dojo Points can be exchanged for exciting products in our Dojo Shop at the end of each term.

-- and more.

-The School acknowledges all the efforts and achievements of students, both in and out of school.
+The school acknowledges all the efforts and achievements of students, both in and out of school.

-The School employs a number of sanctions to enforce the school rules, and to ensure a safe and positive learning environment.
+The school employs a number of sanctions to enforce the school rules, and to ensure a safe and positive learning environment.
 We employ each sanction appropriately to each individual situation.
 The school rejects the use of corporal punishment.

 - We expect students to listen carefully to instructions in lessons.
 If they do not do so, we ask them either to move to a place nearer the teacher, or to sit on their own. - We expect students to try their best in all activities.
 If they do not do so, we may ask them to redo a task. - If a student is disruptive in class, the teacher reprimands him or her.
 If a student misbehaves repeatedly, we isolate the student from the rest of the class until they calm down, and is able to work sensibly again with others. - The safety of the students is paramount in all situations.
-If a student's behaviour endangers the safety of others, the class teacher stops the activity and prevents the student from taking part for the rest of that session. - If a student threatens, hurts or bullies another student, the class teacher records the incident and the student is sanctioned. - If a student repeatedly acts in a way that disrupts or upsets others, the School contacts the student's parents and seeks an appointment in order to discuss the situation, with a view to improving the behaviour of the student.
+If a student's behaviour endangers the safety of others, the class teacher stops the activity and prevents the student from taking part for the rest of that session. - If a student threatens, hurts or bullies another student, the class teacher records the incident and the student is sanctioned. - If a student repeatedly acts in a way that disrupts or upsets others, the school contacts the student's parents and seeks an appointment in order to discuss the situation, with a view to improving the behaviour of the student.